-- Transportation of the patient and one companion who is traveling on the same day(s) to and/or from the site of the qualified procedure provided by a Designated Provider for the purposes of an evaluation, the procedure or necessary post-discharge follow-up. - The Eligible Expenses for lodging for the patient (while not a Hospital inpatient) and one companion. - If the patient is an enrolled Dependent minor child, the transportation expenses of two companions will be covered. - Travel and lodging expenses are only available if the patient resides more than 50 miles from the Designated Provider. - Reimbursement for certain lodging expenses for the patient and his/her companion(s) may be included in the taxable income of the Plan participant if the reimbursement exceeds the per diem rate. - The transplant program offers a combined overall lifetime maximum of \$10,000 per Covered Person for all transportation and lodging expenses incurred by you and reimbursed under the Plan in connection with all qualified procedures.
+- Transportation of the Covered Person and one companion who is traveling on the same day(s) to and/or from the site of the qualified procedure provided by a Designated Provider for the purposes of an evaluation, the procedure or necessary post-discharge follow-up. - The Eligible Expenses for lodging for the Covered Person (while not a Hospital inpatient) and one companion. - If the Covered Person is an enrolled Dependent minor child, the transportation expenses of two companions will be covered. - Travel and lodging expenses are only available if the Covered Person resides more than 50 miles from the Designated Provider. - Reimbursement for certain lodging expenses for the Covered Person and his/her companion(s) may be included in the taxable income of the Plan participant if the reimbursement exceeds the per diem rate. - The transplant program offers an overall lifetime maximum of \$10,000 per Covered Person for all transportation and lodging expenses incurred by you and reimbursed under the Plan in connection with all qualified procedures.